 For each type of circle skirt, be it full circle, half circle or quarter circle, the mathematical equation we need in order to find out the radius will be slightly different.
-Before we look at each one individually, we first need to know the foundation equation: Circumference (c) ÷ ∏ (3.14) = diameter (radius × 2).
-We’d also like to point out now that we will be using metric measurements ie. centimetres, not inches.
-Nothing against Imperial, only that our brains simply can’t cope with Imperial decimals, what with them being in eighths as opposed to tens…!
+Before we look at each one individually, we first need to know the foundation equation: Circumference (c) + two lots of seam allowance (3cm) ÷ ∏ (3.14) = diameter (radius × 2).
+We'd also like to point out now that we will be using metric measurements ie. centimetres, not inches.
+Nothing against Imperial, only that our brains simply can't cope with Imperial decimals, what with them being in eighths as opposed to tens...!

 A note about seam allowance: seam allowance needs to be added on to both your waistline seam and side seams.
-For the waistline, simply subtract 1.5cm from your final radius measurement.
-For the side seams, be sure to add 1.5cm for each raw edge to be seamed to your initial waistline circumference measurement: half and quarter circle skirts will have only one back seam so add 3cm to your waistline; a full circle skirt cut from 2 pieces will have 2 side seams so add 6cm altogether).
+For the waistline, we will be subtracting 1.5cm from your final radius measurement.
+For the side seams, we add 1.5cm for each raw edge to be seamed to your initial waistline circumference measurement: half and quarter circle skirts will have only one back seam so add 3cm to your waistline; a full circle skirt cut from 2 pieces will have 2 side seams so add 6cm altogether).